 Source: *U.S. Bureau of Labor Statistics (BLS)

 History teachers guide students through the study of events in the distant and near past.
 Middle and high school history teachers teach about multiple time periods, while college instructors often focus on a specific era.

 Middle school history teachers may follow a state or district curriculum but usually create their own lesson plans, assignments and exams.
 In addition to leading classes, these teachers attend to a number of administrative tasks.
 These tasks include grading tests and essays, assigning overall grades and meeting with the parents to discuss student performance.

-Middle school teachers as a group averaged $58,760 annually in 2015.
-The BLS projected 6 percent growth in middle school teaching positions from 2014-2024.
+Middle school teachers as a group made a median salary of $55,860 annually in 2015.
+The BLS projected 6% growth in middle school teaching positions from 2014-2024.

 High School History Teacher

 High school history teachers impart factual knowledge and a conceptual understanding of historical events to a class of students.
 History teachers may follow a state or district curriculum.
 They also meet with school administrators to discuss their own performance, issues affecting their working environment and the implementation of new teaching methods.

 In 2015, all high school teachers earned a median salary of $57,200.
 The BLS projected 6% growth in all secondary school teaching positions over the 2014-2024 period.
 Although job growth is strong, more openings may be in high-need areas like math, science and special education.

 At the postsecondary level, history teachers are usually called professors.
 They lecture, lead seminars and mentor graduate students.
 They specialize in a specific area and have typically completed original research in their field.

 Postsecondary history teachers usually hold a doctoral degree in history.
 Master's degree holders may be hired by community colleges.
 Most postsecondary history instructors don't have formal training in education.